Rafkev/stru/README.md

 # stru
-Implementation of a Trie data structure in Python
+Implementation of a Trie data structure in Python...